top of page

 be the one the captain had mentioned.
 She hadn’t thought twice about the sentence once she started fighting

 the banshee.
-“You killed Kleana?”
+“You killed Clíodhna?”
 He brought her attention back to him.

-“Was that the banshee?”
-She stood straighter, not certain if she wanted to out right kill him or just beat him
+straighter, not certain if she wanted to outright kill him or just beat him senseless.

-“Aye…” He looked at a loss of what to do.
-They both stared at one another.
+“Aye…” He looked at a loss for what to do.
+“Well, she is a banshee.
+They are as linked with death as you are.”
+They both stared at one another in silence for a moment too long.
 “Are we to fight then?”

 “You slaughtered-”